DenisMarie/LongitudinalClustering/README.md

 `MainFunction.R` file contains the R code for the clustering approach and the R code for depending functions.

-'Simulation.R' file contains the R code for simulating dataset.
+`Simulation.R` file contains the R code for simulating dataset.

 `call.R` file is a R script to run the proposed approach on simulated dataset.